Table of Contents Contents

 Once you’ve received your Notice of Assessment (within weeks if filing digitally, or 8 weeks if filing by mail), you should review it thoroughly by comparing it to your income tax return.
 You may find that the CRA disallowed certain deductions, which then effectively increases your amount of tax owed.
 For example, if you have validly claimed medical expenses on your income tax return and, for some reason, the CRA altered the amount or completely disallowed it, you’re entitled to find out why.

 That said, sometimes clerical errors can happen, so it could just be an honest mistake.
 Or, maybe you forgot to submit a document with your return that would clear it all up.
-Regardless of why the first step is to...
+Regardless of why, the first step is to...

 Step 1: Call the CRA

 To call the CRA dial, 1-800-959-8281 within Canada and the U.S. You will need to determine if what you’re objecting to isn’t just a typo or other kind of mistake made by the CRA.
 Sometimes, all that is required is an informal inquiry that starts a review process.
+This is the first of the objection stages.

 Don’t be afraid to do this!
-The CRA wants to work with Canadians and encourages that taxpayers communicate with them.
+The CRA wants to work with Canadians and encourages taxpayers to communicate with them.
 Simply accepting and paying what’s on your assessment when you have reason to believe it’s the wrong amount isn’t the way to go.

 The informal inquiry may actually end up resolving the issue at hand.
 That said, if it does not, and you’re still unsatisfied after speaking with them, then you have the right to formally object via the…